pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ---

 This dashboard provides real-time indicators of US labor market and business cycle conditions.
-It starts with three core labor market indicators: the [unemployment rate](#us-unemployment-rate), [vacancy rate](#us-vacancy-rate), and [labor market tightness](#us-labor-market-tightness).
+It starts with three core labor market indicators: the unemployment rate, vacancy rate, and labor market tightness.
 These metrics jointly characterize the functioning of the labor market.
-It also plots the [Beveridge curve](#us-beveridge-curve), which relates the unemployment and vacancy rates.
+It also plots the Beveridge curve, which relates the unemployment and vacancy rates.

-From these, the dashboard calculates two metrics that quantify how far the labor market is from social efficiency: the [full-employment rate of unemployment (FERU)](#us-full-employment-rate-of-unemployment-feru) and the [unemployment gap](#us-unemployment-gap).
+From these, the dashboard calculates two metrics that quantify how far the labor market is from social efficiency: the full-employment rate of unemployment (FERU) and the unemployment gap.
 These two metrics are key determinants of optimal monetary policy and fiscal policy.

 Finally, the dashboard presents two metrics derived from the Michez rule—a new, fast, and robust method to detect recessions.
-The [recession indicator](#us-recession-indicator) and [recession probability](#us-recession-probability) highlight early signs of labor market weakening and signal upcoming deterioration.
+The recession indicator and recession probability highlight early signs of labor market weakening and signal upcoming deterioration.

-All charts automatically update as new data become [available on FRED](https://fred.stlouisfed.org/), providing an up-to-date view of the US business cycle.
+All charts automatically update as new data become [available on FRED](https://fred.stlouisfed.org/), providing a real-time view of the US business cycle.

 ---